muziejus/javascripting-english-major/5-collections.md

 ## Methods

-JavaScript, like Ruby, is famous because everything is an object in it.
-Objects are objects, arrays are objects, strings are objects (in that they have properties, as we’ll see below), and even functions are objects.
+JavaScript, like Ruby, is famous because in both languages, *everything* is an object.
+Objects are objects, arrays are objects, strings are objects (in that they have properties, as we’ll see below), `null` is an objects, and even functions are objects.
 Since a property of an object can be any other kind of object, that means that a property can even be a function.
 For example, to return to `myBurritoObject`, let’s add a new property:

 ```javascript
 let myBurritoObject = {